zsteinkamp/photodirs/README.md

 Photodirs was made with the following design goals:

 - Your directory structure is your album structure
+- Photodirs wants to leave your media directory better than it found it.
+You will use other software in the future, and Photodirs can make that as easy as possible by writing metadata using standard and sensible forms.
 - Your originals are mounted read-only in the containers so there is no possibility of anything happening to them.
 - NEW: Optional Admin container allows you to manage your album and originals' metadata from a web GUI restricted to your private network.
 - Directories can be nested arbitrarily deep